kirilio3/face_recognition/README.md

 Note: You do need to provide the path to at least 9 photos of yourself for program to work.
 That'd be around line 32 or 33.

+Note_2: Initially I had this code done in python, but C++ proved to be more efficient and fast.